yassenshopov/technical-writing/README.md

 ## Syntax

 As we already mentioned, the syntax of an arrow function resembles that of a normal function.
-It still consists of an output, input (arguments), and the expression that transforms the input into an output.
+It still consists of output, input (arguments), and the expression that transforms the input into an output.

 While regular functions have a single, set-in-stone syntax, arrow functions can look different to each other depending on the number of lines they take and the number of arguments they take as inputs.

-We will start off with the most simple iteration - an arrow function which takes no arguments.
+We will start off with the most simple iteration - an arrow function that takes no arguments.

 1. No arguments